 Operational risk arises from any event or action that may potentially impact partly or completely the achievement of LIC Singapore's financial objectives resulting from inadequate or failed internal processes and systems, human factors, or external events.

-At the reporting date, LIC Singapore has not incurred any major operational losses.
 It will continue to enhance its internal risk mitigation and process controls to mitigate potential lapses in its ongoing business activities.

 Concentration risk

 The Company does not have any significant concentration risk

 Product Classification